paxxion/country-load/README.md

 Unfortunately, we cannot help you with that.
 Please refer to the included libraries mentioned above to submit your request.

+**Why Italian municipalities (comuni) are not included?**

+It's quite uncommon to need them and we wanted to stay practical.
+Also, we're still looking for a reliable (and up to date) source of information.

 **I don’t like your widget!**

 No problem, you have all you need to build one yourself.